 Part of that infrastructure should have been creating an accounting system.
 I didn’t need much since I didn’t make much.
 The withholding from my salary was enough to cover the extra income at tax time.

 But I needed the practice tracking that revenue.
 And I could have learned a lot about what worked for me.
 I didn’t need to buy an accounting software package or hire a CPA.
 But just creating spreadsheets with revenue and expenses would have been a great start.

 I’m now looking around for a bank to take care of my business account.
 Again, I wish I had this work done already.
 It’s another thing that’s taking time away from creating revenue.

 And that’s the major issue here.
 I’m trying to balance building a business with making money.
 A little more preparation give me more time to actually work.
 The severance is giving me a great cushion but I would like to be able to save as much as that as possible.
 Some day it will run out.

 Don’t forget you’re still drawing a paycheck

 This is the key.
 I wanted to make sure I kept doing my best for my employers.
 They still had expectations and paid me to meet them.
 I owed them that.

 Plus it helps keep my reputation in place.
 Whether I apply for another job or pitch a potential client, they will have no reason to doubt that I give every business their money’s worth.

-had enough of my job, had enough of work, quitting job, planning to quit your job, want to quit job, quit job, what to do when you want to quit your job, how to plan to quit your job, when you want to quit your job, plan to quit your job
+had enough of my job, had enough of work, quitting job, planning to quit your job, quit job, want to quit job, how to plan to quit your job, what to do when you want to quit your job, when you want to quit your job, plan to quit your job